NBISweden/data-submission-documentation/ENA/SOP/register_umbrella_project.md

     ```
     * Note down the received accession number from the receipt

 * **Note:** according to [ENA documentation on umbrella](https://ena-docs.readthedocs.io/en/latest/faq/umbrella.html#releasing-umbrella-studies): "*Umbrella studies do not appear in the list of studies shown in your Webin account.*"

+## How to update an umbrella project